Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 And while Decra metal roofing isn’t the most expensive option available, it’s also not the cheapest.

 Of course, the long life span and practically nonexistent maintenance cost of stone-coated steel could save you money over time.
+But that is only if you are playing the long game.

-You need to decide how much you’re able to spend upfront and weigh your initial cost against your expected long term savings when making your choice.
+You need to decide how much you’re able to spend upfront and weigh your initial cost against your expected long-term savings when making your choice.

 2 - Not DIY Friendly